9 Best Hostels in Oaxaca City, Mexico (A Backpacker’s Guide)

 While many youth hostels focus on getting social, this one oozes a more laid-back hostel vibe with a relaxed garden patio surrounding an inviting pool, a no-fuss communal kitchen, and bright, airy dorm rooms.
 (Indeed, they are the only hostel in Oaxaca with a pool!)

-If you are here in Oaxaca to soak up the city’s colorful culture and history (and rightly so!) then you will be happy to know that the Oaxacan Textile Museum and the San Pablo Cultural Center are just around the corner, as are numerous eateries, shops, cute Oaxacan cafes with Wi-Fi, and mezcal bars.
+If you’re here in Oaxaca to soak up the city’s colorful culture and history (and rightly so!), then you will be happy to know that the Oaxacan Textile Museum and the San Pablo Cultural Center are just around the corner, as are numerous eateries, shops, cute Oaxacan cafes with Wi-Fi, and mezcal bars.

 A wooden ping-pong table outdoors with cactus-lined walls.

-To me, this hostel serves up an awesome mix between personal comfort and community.
+To me, this hostel serves up an awesome mix of personal comfort and community.

 That said, if you’re looking for a hostel in Oaxaca City primarily for a good time and a place to party, read on!